xiaoyunyang/coursera-scala-specialization/FP-ideas.md

 > Another way of understanding RT is that the meaning of RT expressions does not depend on context and may be reasoned about locally, whereas the meaning of non-RT expressions is context-dependent and requires more global reasoning.

 The obvious benefit is RT makes the program less prone to bugs.
 Since RT forces data immutability, making a change to your data requires you to create new data, which hurts memory performance.
 Similar to recursion, there are things "under the hood" that can be done to improve memory performance while still enforcing immutability at a high level.

+We want to write referential transparent programs to avoid side effects.
+What are side effects and what are the dangers of side effects?

+__Side Effect__
+> A side effect is any application state change that is observable outside the called function other than its returned value. ~ [Eric Elliott](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-functional-programming-7f218c68b3a0)

+Many programs designed with a user interface are especially at risk of side effects.
+A tell tale sign is anytime your function is reading or modifying external variable (e.g., a global variable) outside its own function scope.
+These external variables include:

+* Reading user input
+* Writing to a file
+* Reading from a network
+* Reliance on a global state variable

+Note: reading/modifying global variables/states is a necessary evil in many real time embedded systems due to microprocessor contraints; however, you should not be doing that if your distributed software is not running on microprocessors

+How do side effects hurt developer productivity and program correctness?

+Java web applications from the early 2000s are littered with try/catch blocks to guard against unintended/undesirable program states due to external processes (e.g., user input or loss of network connectivity).
+This practice often results in the _blocking_ of operations downstream until the necessary information is obtained.

+Side effects makes it difficult for you to reason about the correctness of your program.
+If you have a referentially transparent function (i.e., free of side effects), then you can look at your function and know exactly what it does, meaning the proof of correctness is limited to the case of testing the response of the function to given inputs.
+When your program is not referentially transparent, you need to obtain knowledge about external processes, global variables/states, and there is no way to prove correctness of your function by simply running unit tests.
+You need to run acceptance testing and user testing every time you make a small change in a function.
+This can have _expensive_ ramification in the real world.

+We don't want to get rid of the interesting parts of our program (e.g., user interface) in fear that they will introduce side effects into our program.
+That's not the conclusion.
+Rather we want to introduce functional programming design patterns into our programs to protect us from the negative consequences of side effects.
+How do we do that?
+Monads.

+__Monads__

+There are typically four types of monads to express four types of side effects:

+1. Exception - Takes into account operations that can fail.
+The exception monad is [implemented](http://blog.xebia.com/try-option-or-either/) using `Option`, `Either`, or `Try` in Scala.
+2. Future - Takes into account that computation takes time (latency).
+The future monad is implemented using `Future` in Scala, which does a callback when the task is complete.
+3. Iterable - Reacting to synchronous data streams.
+4. Observable - Reacting to asynchronous data streams.

 ### Laziness